cair/convolutional-tsetlin-machine-tutorial/README.md

 </p>

 <p>
 The Tsetlin Automaton learns by changing state.
-Each state transition is decided by the feedback from the environment (reward or penalty).
+Each state transition is decided by the feedback from the environment (Reward or Penalty).
 As shown in the figure above, a reward makes the Tsetlin Automaton change state away from the centre, while a penalty makes it change state towards the centre.
 </p>

 #### Example Run
 <p>
 The depicted Tsetlin Automaton is in state 3 (marked with a solid black circle).
 Accordingly, it selects Action 1.
-Assume this triggers a penalty from the environment.
+Assume this triggers a Penalty from the environment.
 The Tsetlin Automaton then moves from state 3 to state 4:
 </p>

 <p align="center">
   <img width="65%" src="https://github.com/olegranmo/blob/blob/master/fixed_deterministic_run_2.png">
 </p>
 It is now in the right half of states and therefore selects Action 2.
-This time, the Tsetlin Automaton receives a reward, updating its state accordingly:
+This time, the Tsetlin Automaton receives a Reward, updating its state accordingly:
 <p align="center">
   <img width="65%" src="https://github.com/olegranmo/blob/blob/master/fixed_deterministic_run_3.png">
 </p>
 <p>
 At this point, it is quite confident that Action 2 is better than Action 1.
-Indeed, at least two consequtive penalties are needed to make the Tsetlin Automaton change its mind and switch back to performing Action 1 again.
+Indeed, at least two consequtive Penalties are needed to make the Tsetlin Automaton change its mind and switch back to performing Action 1 again.
 </p>

 <p>